Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Instruction Data Collection

 The mean, median, and standard deviation (SD) for the length of collected instructions are reported in Table~\ref{tab:analysis}.
-Firstly, we observed that mean length and SD are longer for the second iteration in all cases, as participants tended to add more information on the second iteration.
-Also, we observed a tendency for instructions collected onsite to have higher lengths on average and more variation in length.
+First, we observed that the mean length and SD are longer for the second iteration in most cases, as participants tended to add more information on the second iteration.
+Also, we observed a tendency for instructions collected onsite to have higher lengths and more length variation.
 This is because, in the online study, participants described relevant and mostly accurate information about landmarks and turning points, while in the onsite study, many participants tried to be descriptive, relying on their memory, such as adding audio, olfactory cues, and conversational phrases such as \textit{``I'm not 100\% sure about this, but I think...''}.

+The average instruction length and route distance in our benchmark are greater than those in previous datasets.
+For example, the R2R dataset includes instructions averaging approximately 30 words and route distances of about 10 meters~\cite{anderson2018vision}, and the RxR dataset features instructions averaging 78 words and route distances of 14.9 meters~\cite{ku2020room}.

-The word clouds of the collected instructions are shown in Figure~\ref{fig:cloud}.
-Although the samples collected in the onsite study are fewer, they include 515 different words compared to the 377 different words found in the samples from the online study.
-This shows the diversity in the instructions' wording when described from memory.
-While the instructions from the online study were translated using LLM, we believe that these results hold with the original instructions.
-We also manually analyzed each instruction to determine if it contained significant errors, \ie, the number of failures in describing the route correctly.
-The result is shown in Table~\ref{tab:analysis}.
-Reasons for the instructions in the online study that were classified as failures are indicating a wrong direction at a turning point, instructing a turn at an incorrect turning point, and suggesting unnecessary extra turns.
-For instructions collected in the onsite study, the reasons for the failures were containing extra turns, directing to an incorrect turning point, leading to a wrong destination, lacking essential turn information, instructing to turn to incorrect directions in a turn, and containing inaccurate environmental details.
-The lack of essential turn information occurred frequently in the instructions of R2.
-This highlights the difficulty of handling instructions from human memory compared to instructions obtained in a traditional way because instructions from human memories are likely to contain errors.
+The word clouds of the collected instructions are shown in Fig.~\ref{fig:cloud}.
+For the university environment, although the samples collected in the onsite study are fewer, they include 521 different words compared to the 381 words found in the samples from the online study.
+The same trend was noted in the museum environment, with 611 different words found in the onsite study and 586 words in the online study.
+This shows the greater diversity in the instructions' wording when described from memory.
+Although the instructions from the online study were translated using LLM, we believe that these results hold in the instructions' original language.